 I believe that there is a growing need for independent auditors who can act in the interest of the public.
 Stakeholders are definitely more interested in transparency in reporting.

-I do understand that the programme daunting after completed articles and qualifying as a CA. As the programme is focused on audit experience at a senior level and on complex tasks, it is a specialist programme that will add value to any newly qualified CA (SA).
+I do understand that the programme seems daunting after having completed articles and qualifying as a CA. As the programme is focused on audit experience at a senior level and on complex tasks, it is a specialist programme that will add value to any newly qualified CA (SA).